 Nothing is so painful as when the pain we feel

 is caused by someone we love.

-When a Partner suspects or experiences that first “discovery” that is evidence they have been living with a sex addict, the betrayal of trust and intimacy can be devastating.
+When a Partner suspects or experiences that first “discovery” that is evidence they have been betrayed or that they are living with a sex addict, the betrayal of trust and intimacy can be devastating.
 Partners often find themselves spinning in terror and desperation.
 They are often unable to make healthy decisions and can experience emotional and behavioral changes that are counter to their self-image and values.
 If you are a Partner, you might be experiencing:

 Extreme and rapid emotional swings

 A generalized sense of distrust

 Physical symptoms (headaches, nausea, dizziness, etc.)

 Partners are often expected to focus on, and support, the addict’s recovery while their own very traumatic experience is overlooked.
 When they are unable to express the appropriate support for the addict's progress, addiction and psychotherapy professionals often label Partners as "co-dependent," implying that their behavior played some role in the addict’s behavior.
 Partners are often expected to move into forgiveness, understanding, and support without any acknowledgment of the effects of the crisis on them, the relationship, or other family members.